chrisabrams/highlight-nearest-link-on-click/README.md

 to make sure you have the project's dependencies for building & tests.

 ##Running
+Open the index.html file to see the project.

-If you have node
+If you have node you can also use serve:

-	npm install
 	serve

-Now the project is available at [http://localhost:3000](http://localhost:3000)

-Otherwise, just run the index.html file

 ##Building
 From the project's root run: